 Traditions can be a blessing or a bane.
 Some religious traditions are good and help keep healthy ties to the past.
 Other traditions may hold the church back.
 In recent years, one significant area of conflict has been the desire to change the church from traditional to contemporary style of worship--primarily in the type of worship music.
 And what has been the end result?
 According to reports from the well respected Christian Barna Research Group, today's church in North America is in decline.
 Sometimes it seems that, even though what we do isn't being effective, we still cling to what some leaders want to do regardless of its effectiveness or otherwise.

-Other traditions, especially man-made religious traditions, can keep people in bondage and stop progress in
+Other traditions, especially man-made religious traditions, can keep people in bondage and stop progress in the church.

 I know of one church where some members complained, not against singing praise choruses in their Sunday morning worship service, but against having a screen on which to view the words.
 They said they couldn't worship God with a screen in the front of the church sanctuary!
 That church clung so tightly to tradition that it was unable to move from the old ways to any of the new, and died.
 It no longer exists.